LoveMHz/lovemhz.github.io/_posts/2025-06-17-xbox-scene-theft.md

 ## Who?

 ### Cerbios / Team Resurgent
 I'm calling out Cerbios / Team Resurgent.
-This includes all of its members: EqUiNoX, HoRnEyDvL, Hazeno, Dempsey_86, and Harcroft (who has stated they are not affiliated with the team; see clarification at the end).
-[1](/assets/img/blog/xbox-scene-theft/who/1.jpg)
+This includes all of its members: EqUiNoX, HoRnEyDvL, Hazeno, and Dempsey_86.

 These individuals have repeatedly shown a disregard for intellectual property, copyright, and the work of others.
 Their actions are not isolated incidents.
 They are part of a long-running pattern of theft.